Lind-Project/lind-wasm/docs/index.md

 # Lind-Wasm

 Lind is a sandbox that isolates different applications in the same address space.
-Thus, conceptually, it executes different applications (which traditionally would be different processes) in separate parts of a single address space, under a single, non-privileged Linux process.
+Thus, conceptually, it executes different applications (which traditionally would be different processes) in separate, non-overlapping parts of a single address space, under a single, non-privileged Linux process.
 To provide memory safety, control flow integrity, memory isolation, and similar properties, this version of Lind executes applications using WebAssembly for software fault isolation.
 Lind also contains a custom kernel microvisor, written in Rust, to limit the potential damage of bugs or security flaws in an application.

 In Old Norse, Old High German and Old English a "lind" is a shield constructed with two layers of linden wood.
 Linden wood shields are lightweight, and do not split easily, an appropriate metaphor for a sandboxing system which is lightweight and which provides layered security.